 Stony Brook’s faculty have received international and national recognition for their achievements.
 Nobel Laureates, Guggenheim Fellows, Pulitzer Prize winners, and MacArthur Grant recipients teach on our campus, making it a magnet for outstanding students.

 Stony Brook offers undergraduate students the opportunity to pursue traditional and innovative courses of study.
 Immerse yourself in marine science off the coast of the Atlantic, or create the cutting edge in our College of Engineering and Applied Sciences.
-Explore our unique programs in Business, Journalism, and Sustainability Studies.
+Explore our unique programs in business, journalism, and sustainability studies.
 Indulge your love of literature, art, and music, or delve into physics, astronomy, and biology.
 Stony Brook’s Intensive English Center (IEC) helps our international students achieve their goal of learning English for academic or personal purposes.
 The rigorous curriculum combined with cultural and social events provide students a dynamic environment to improve their language skills, create new friendships, and prepare for future success.
 Student clubs and academic advising support students heading toward careers in engineering, law, medicine, and a range of other health professions.
-Our graduates arein high demand in the workplace: over 400 corporate organizations recruit on campus each year.
+Our graduates are in high demand in the workplace—more than 400 corporate organizations recruit on campus each year.
 And nearly 95% of recent Stony Brook University graduates are currently employed or enrolled in graduate or professional school.

-Visit our website and discover what led Forbes to rank Stony Brook as one of the “15 best value public colleges.”
+Visit our website and discover what led Forbes to rank Stony Brook as one of “America’s top 25 public universities”